openchatops/spec/README.md

 ## Communication protocol

-OpenChatOps bots and their plugins communicate with each other over the network using an RPC protocol.
-The protocol has not yet been decided upon, but is likely to be Google's gRPC with Protocol Buffers, Cap'n Proto, or Apache Thrift.
-These systems all provide a schema-based, strongly-typed serialization format and wire protocol for transmitting data over the network.
-The schemas are authored in a programming language-agnostic interface definition language (IDL) and a compiler is used to generate source code for a number of different programming languages.
+OpenChatOps bots and their plugins communicate schema-based, strongly-typed data with each other over the network using Google's [gRPC](http://www.grpc.io/).
+While gRPC provides the RPC protocol, it leans on Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/) to define the data to be transmitted over the RPC protocol and the interfaces of the services that expose RPC API endpoints.
+Protocol Buffers uses a programming language-agnostic interface description language (IDL) for schema definition. gRPC's RPC system is built on top of [HTTP/2](https://http2.github.io/), which uses a binary format for efficient network transfer.

+In short:

+* The OpenChatOps API's services (endpoints) and messages (data types) are defined in the Protocol Buffers IDL.
+* When authoring an OCO-compliant chat bot for a particular language, supporting code for that language is compiled from the Protocol Buffers IDL files.
+* This generated code includes of all the data types, a scaffold for implementing the main RPC server's API, and client code to make requests to the API in a way that feels natural for that language and hides the details of the protocol.

 ## API

-The API will be defined in separate files using the IDL for the RPC system.
-An explanation of all the types of interfaces will follow in this section.
+The OpenChatOps API is expressed in the Protocol Buffers interface description language in the `proto` directory.
+All services, service methods, messages, and message fields are documented with inline comments.
+A higher level overview of the API will follow in this section.

 ## License